GregValiant/GV-PostProcessors/README.md

 	A collection of about 20 post processors ranging from "Remove Comments" (usefull for UM2 printers) to unloading filament at the end of a print.
 There are some script debugging tools as well.

 MultiExtruderColorMix:
 	A work in process.
-This is intended to allow graduated mixing for printers with mixing not ends.
+This is intended to allow graduated mixing for printers with mixing hot ends.
 The Marlin side is well along.
 The RepRap side is just started.

 PauseAtLayer:
 	My re-work of PauseAtHeight.
 Allows for unloading, purging, and re-loading and other new options.

 Raise3DIDEX:
-	Does for the Raise3D IDEX machines what the other post does for the FLash Forge IDEX machines.
+	Does for the Raise3D IDEX machines what the other post does for the Flash Forge IDEX machines.

 RetractContinue:
 	A re-work to allow the script to work with z-hops and relative extrusion.